Rookout/explorook/README.md

 ## Security

-At Rookout we take your source code security very seriously.
-Rookout will never collect or modify your source code.
+At Dynatrace we take your source code security very seriously.
+Dynatrace will never collect or modify your source code.

-The Rookout Desktop App was designed with security as a foremost concern, its security features are as follows:
+The Dynatrace Desktop App was designed with security as a foremost concern, its security features are as follows:
 - The App only listens for connections from localhost.
-- The App only allows access from the Rookout app.
+- The App only allows access from the Rookout and Dynatrace web apps.

 [Learn more about our security standards](https://www.rookout.com/solution/source-code-security/)